Teacher self-care is one of the current buzz phrases floating around in the teaching profession, though the concept is nothing new.

 He and the students looked forward to the game, and parents loved the interactions.

-On Friday, the last thing I wanted to do was spend more time at school – with my students; I was exhausted!
+As for me, on Fridays, the last thing I wanted to do was spend more time at school with my students; I was exhausted!

 But that was me.